joelstephen97/useful-python-scripts-for-data-analytics/README.md

 1. Compare two Csv's with Lambda function and get all variants.
 2. Read from 2 csv's make comparison's and write new data into 3rd
+3. Csv info script to know number of lines, columns and potentially other things